+Stress.
 Stress involves reacting mentally and physically to a specific experience in your daily life, such as moving away from home, final exams, or lack of money to pay bills that month.
 After taking action or the stress passes, a normal mood returns.
 Even positive events such as winning an award or getting married can be temporarily stressful.
 It is important to recognize that not all stress is bad.
 A good type of stress, called eustress, keeps people motivated and excited about life.
 It can enhance an individual's performance in studying for an academic exam, or competing in an athletic event, or dealing with a difficult interpersonal situation.

+Worry.
 Worry is a form of thinking involving apprehensive expectations.
 It can be constructive when it leads to a positive solution, but it can become toxic when it paralyzes an individual.
 Key components of excessive worry are that it is non-productive and repetitive.
 Individuals may think about a problem over and over again as though running in place on a treadmill, going nowhere, but may never jump off the treadmill to resolve the problem.

+Anxiety.
 Anxiety, on the other hand, is what happens when stress continues without the stressor.
 In the brain, it is most closely related to fear and feelings of impending doom.
 It tends to be chronic involving excessive worrying about vague fears such as harm to loved ones, being unsuccessful in life, or fear of the future.
 Individuals may also worry about many small things that are not worth worrying about.
 If it does not go away, it may become chronic.
 Stress is not a psychiatric condition, but when pervasive stress and worry continue for over 6 months, it can become an anxiety disorder.

 The anxiety disorders are the most common mental health problem in America.
 In any given year, anxiety affects about 18.1 percent of U.S. adults, and many more U.S. adults will experience it across their lifespan.
 New and better ways to handle both stress and worry before they become long-term problems are essential.
 The National Institute of Mental Health (NIMH) has succinct and helpful publications on the five major types of anxiety disorders.
-The Stress Recess site below has an excellent interactive program about stress and anxiety.

-Common Responses to Stress and Anxiety
+Common responses to stress and anxiety

 Stress affects each of us differently.
 Below are some common responses to stress and anxiety.